Rustomjee Academy for Global Careers

 Rustomjee Academy for Global Careers is a private vocational education and training (VET) institute.
 The institute is located on four campuses across Dahanu, Thane, Bengaluru and Rishikesh in India.
-Established in 2008, Rustomjee Academy for Global Careers is one of the pioneer in Vocational Education in India.
+It was established in 2008.

 History

 Rustomjee Academy for Global Careers was established in 2008 as a corporate social responsibility initiative of the Rustomjee Group, a real estate developer in Mumbai.
-Since its inception, RAGC has trained over 1 lakh students.
+Since its inception, RAGC has trained over 100,000 students.

 Accreditation and partnerships

 Rustomjee Academy for Global Careers is affiliated with Maharashtra State Board of Vocational Education Examination, Yashwantrao Chavan Maharashtra Open University, University of Wolverhampton and Pearson.
 The institute has also partnered with the National Skill Development Corporation.

-Mission

-Skill over 500,000 youth to be employable and coach them to become entrepreneurs.

-Vision

-To give a generation of Indian World-class skill-sets, go beyond mere employment opportunities, create an entrepreneurial spirit and promise them a better future.

 Campus

 RAGC Dahanu: It was started in 2012 and affiliated to Maharashtra State Board of Vocational Education Examination (MSBVEE) in 2013.
 The campus is expanded in 5 acres located in Dahanu East.
 It offers full-time / part time programs in automobile, electronics, business, construction, and hospitality management.

 RAGC Thane: Founded in 2014, Thane campus of RAGC is located in the industrial zone of Wagle Estate.
 It offers Full-Time Programs in Automobile, Electrical, Construction, and Business and offers Part-Time Programs in Multi-Skill Technician – ELBS, Construction Site Supervisor, and Automotive Mechanic.

 RAGC Bengaluru: Rustomjee Academy for Global Careers partnered with Prestige Group, as a part of Skill India Mission, to set up the Rustomjee Prestige Vocational Education and Training Centre in Bengaluru, in 2017.
 The campus offers corporate training to employees in Mechanical and Electrical sector.
 It also offers higher national diploma in construction and the built environment accredited by Pearson.

 RAGC Rishikesh: RAGC partnered with Shri.
 Swami Purnanand Vidya Niketan Samiti to start a centre in Rishikesh in 2018.
 It offers short term vocational training courses for Pastry Chef and Multi Skilled Technician.